MicrosoftLearning/dp-420-cosmos-db-dev/instructions/26-sdk-troubleshoot.md

 1. Since we're inserting a document, we'll need to review the list of common [create document status codes][/rest/api/cosmos-db/create-a-document#status-codes] returned when a document is created.
 The description of this code is, *the ID provided for the new document has been taken by an existing document*.
 This is obvious, since we just ran the menu option to create the same document a few moments ago.

-1. Digging further into the stack, we can see that this exception was called from line 99, and that in turn was called from line 52.
+1. Digging further into the stack, we can see that this exception was called from line 100, and that in turn was called from line 64.

     ```
-    at Program.CreateDocument1(Container Customer) in C:\WWL\Git\DP-420\Git\dp-420-cosmos-db-dev\26-sdk-troubleshoot\Program.cs:line 101   at Program.Main(String[] args) in C:\WWL\Git\DP-420\Git\dp-420-cosmos-db-dev\26-sdk-troubleshoot\Program.cs:line 47
+    at Program.CreateDocument1(Container Customer) in C:\Git\dp-420-cosmos-db-dev\26-sdk-troubleshoot\Program.cs:line 100
+   at Program.CompleteTaskOnCosmosDB(String consoleinputcharacter, Container container) in C:\Git\dp-420-cosmos-db-dev\26-sdk-troubleshoot\Program.cs:line 64
     ```

-1. Reviewing line 101, as expected, the error was caused by the CreateItemAsync operation.
+1. Reviewing line 100, as expected, the error was caused by the *CreateItemAsync* operation.

     ```C#
         ItemResponse<customerInfo> response = await Customer.CreateItemAsync<customerInfo>(customer, new PartitionKey(customerID));
     ```

-1. Furthermore, by reviewing lines 101 to 104, it's obvious that this code has no error handling.
+1. Furthermore, by reviewing lines 100 to 103, it's obvious that this code has no error handling.
 We'll need to fix that.

     ```C#
         ItemResponse<customerInfo> response = await Customer.CreateItemAsync<customerInfo>(customer, new PartitionKey(customerID));